-This article contains security recommendations for Blob storage.
+This article contains security recommendations for Queue Storage.
 Implementing these recommendations will help you fulfill your security obligations as described in our shared responsibility model.
-For more information on how Microsoft fulfills service provider responsibilities, see Shared responsibility in the cloud.
+For more information on what Microsoft does to fulfill service provider responsibilities, see Shared responsibilities for cloud computing.

 Microsoft Defender for Cloud periodically analyzes the security state of your Azure resources to identify potential security vulnerabilities.
 It then provides you with recommendations on how to address them.
-For more information on Microsoft Defender for Cloud recommendations, see Review your security recommendations.
+For more information on Microsoft Defender for Cloud recommendations, see Security recommendations in Microsoft Defender for Cloud.

 Defender for Cloud